suportecutilagem-hub/cutilagem/replit.md

 ## Overview

 This is a Brazilian Portuguese landing page for an online Russian manicure course ("Cutilagem Russa").
 The application is built as a modern full-stack web application using React with TypeScript for the frontend and Express.js for the backend.
 The landing page is designed to be a high-conversion sales page with animated elements, testimonials, and strong call-to-action buttons directing users to a checkout URL.
-The page emphasizes scarcity marketing (only 8 spots available) and promotional pricing (R$ 35.00 instead of R$ 297.00).
+The page emphasizes scarcity marketing (only 8 spots available) and promotional pricing (R$ 19.90 instead of R$ 297.00).

+**Status**: Successfully imported and configured for Replit environment (September 29, 2025)

 ## User Preferences